rbouckaert/MEP-tutorial/README.md

 distribution well.
 In the bottom right of the window is a frequency plot of the samples which is expected given the low ESSs is extremely rough.

-If we select the tab on the right-hand-side labelled ‘Trace’ we can view the raw trace, that is, the sampled values against the step in the MCMC chain.
+If we select the tab on the right-hand-side labelled `Trace` we can view the raw trace, that is, the sampled values against the step in the MCMC chain.